Counting closed geodesics in strata

 Here is a an outline of our strategy : \begin{enumerate} \item We define a notion of a marking for the surface $S$ and what it means for a marking to have a bounded length in a Riemann surface $X$.
 A marking contains a partial triangulation of $S$, a set of short simple closed curves with their lengths and some twisting information.
 Fixing a Riemann surface $X$, every quadratic differential $q$ where the underlying conformal structure is near $X$ defines a marking that has a bounded length in $X$.
 A marking takes the lengths of the short simple closed curves and the twisting information around short cylinder curves from $X$ and the triangulation and twisting around the non-cylinder short simple closed curves from $q$.
 Up to some twisting information, there are a uniformly bounded number of markings that have bounded length in a given Riemann surface $X$.

 \item Fixing a marking $\Delta_0$, a relation is a formal linear combination of edges of $\Delta_0$ with integer coefficients.
-Given $\Delta_0$ and $\Delta_1$ and a set of relations $\cR$ we will define a set $M_\cR(\Delta_0, \Delta_1, \tau)$ of all markings $\Delta$ that is a homeomorphic image of $\Delta_1$, whose weighted intersection with $\Delta_0$ is less than $e^\tau$ and so that the intersection patterns satisfy the relations in $\cR$.
+Given $\Delta_0$ and $\Delta_1$ and a set of relations $\cR$ we will define a set $M_\cR(\Delta_0, \Delta_1, \tau)$ consisting of all markings $\Delta$ such that $\Delta$ is a homeomorphic image of $\Delta_1$, its weighted intersection number with $\Delta_0$ is less than $e^\tau$ and so that the intersection patterns between $\Delta$ and $\Delta_0$ satisfy the relations in $\cR$.